Ajaxy/tinyspec/README.md

 ```

 #### Endpoints Description
-To create a description for the endpoint, add `//`-prefixed line before its definition.
-This description supports Markdown.
+To create a description for the endpoint, add a text line prefixed with `//` before its definition.
+Description may be multi-line and supports Markdown.
 Here is how it looks like:
 ```
 // Get **ALL** objects.
 GET /examples